Ariful-Islam-01/Console-Application-Development-Using-Numerical-Methods/README.md

 $$

-**Gauss Elimination Procedure**

-1. **Forward Elimination**: Transform the matrix into an **upper triangular form** by eliminating the lower triangular entries using row operations.
+**Forward Elimination**: Transform the matrix into an **upper triangular form** by eliminating the lower triangular entries using row operations.

-2. **Back Substitution**: After obtaining the upper triangular matrix, solve for the unknowns starting from the last equation upwards.
+**Back Substitution**: After obtaining the upper triangular matrix, solve for the unknowns starting from the last equation upwards.

 After forward elimination, the matrix looks like: